diegoami/DA_ML_Capstone/solution.md

 * extracts at every two seconds a frame and save it an jpeg file, using the *opencv* python library, resizing to the practical format 320x180
 * downloads the text from the youtube description and save it along the video ( _metadata_ )
 * Copy files to directories named by the image categories.

+The result of this process has been uploaded to Amazon S3.
+Files can be browsed here: https://da-youtube-ml.s3.eu-central-1.amazonaws.com/

 #### DATASET CHARACTERISTICS